 If you need a little extra help getting motivated, or you’d benefit from tricking yourself into saving, this program might do the trick.
 Unfortunately, it’s unlikely to make a significant impact on your big-picture finances.

 The amount of money you save might or might not be enough to make a difference in your life, and you take control of how much you’re saving.

 An even better strategy might be a “pay yourself first” approach.
 To do that, budget for a certain amount of savings each month, starting with an amount you know you can afford and that will help you make progress toward your goals.
 Then, there are two ways to get that money into savings:

 - Treat your savings like a required monthly payment, and transfer the money manually each month.

 - Automate it.
 Set up a recurring monthly transfer from your checking account to your savings account.

 If you’re already doing that and you want to use Keep the Change as a supplement, that’s great.
-You’ll thank yourself later for having the extra money.
+You’ll thank yourself later for having the additional money.

 No More Matching Funds